Water Saving Advice

 Here’s a few simple steps you can take to help save water & energy in and around your home and help protect a precious resource.

 *CIWEM, 2013, A Blueprint For Carbon Emissions Reduction in the UK Water Industry.

 How much water do you use?

 Find out how much water you use in your householdClick here

 Saving Water Outside

 Did you know?
-A hosepipe can use enough water in 30 minutes to fill five baths.
-Use a bucket & sponge instead to wash the car and help save water.
+A hosepipe can use enough water in 30 minutes to fill five bath tubs.
+Top Tip: Use a bucket and sponge to wash the car to help save water.

 For more expert advice on how to help save water in and around your garden, visit rhs.org.uk

 Saving Water in the Kitchen